 I entered a VAT number in my Twilio Console.
 Why am I getting charged VAT?

 Your VAT number may be invalid.
-Please double check to see if you have input the correct VAT registration number with the standard formatting for your country.
+Please validate the number at a site like vatlayer.com to double check and see if you have input the correct VAT registration number with the standard formatting for your country.

 Do I need to provide a resale certificate to be tax exempt?

 No, you don't need to provide a resale certificate, but you will need to enter a valid VAT number in the Twilio console to be considered tax exempt.
 All EU customers that have not provided a valid EU VAT registration number will be subject to the EU VAT on their purchases of any applicable Twilio services.

 I forgot to enter my VAT number, but should be tax exempt.
 Can I get a refund for this month’s VAT?

 It may be possible to receive a refund if requested within 90 days, depending on your location: